PyRigi/PyRigi/doc/math/graph_theory.md

         * Try to find a pebble by a path in $G'$ from a vertex $v$ of the edge with less than $k$ pebbles.
         * If such a path is found, revert all edges in the path and move the pebble to $v$ and go to step 2.1.
         * If no such path is found, return `False`.
-3. When all edges are covered, return `True`.
+3. When all edges are covered and at least $\ell$ pebbles remain in the game, return `True`.

 {{references}} {cite:p}`JacobsHendrickson1997` {cite:p}`LeeStreinu2008`
 :::